By Redhotchilimist 5 Comments

 Burnout Paradise Remastered

 The second attempt I made this year at playing one of Giant Bomb's favorite games was Burnout Paradise.
-I managed to go about an hour, but by then I was bored to tears.
+I managed to go about an hour, but by then I was super bored.
+Sorry.
 I thought this racing game was arcadey enough to still be fun to play, but I guess it's Mario Kart or nothing for me.

 30 years of Street Fighter